St. Mary Plaza

 To assure students in the radiographer program are achieving the objectives of the program and of each class, students will be graded.

-The program has established a standard of 80 percent or better as a passing grade for all courses, whether clinical or didactic coursework, in the program.
+The program has established a standard of 80% or better as a passing grade for all courses, whether clinical or didactic coursework, in the program.

 Each student shall be evaluated by the supervising technologist in the clinical setting, which includes the areas of professional development, attitudes, initiative, and communication skills.